tvieregge/notes/the_mind_illuminated.md

 Pg 86 for review

 Dealing with impatience: Don't identify with it (*I am* impatient -> impatience is arising).
-Seek out and acknowledge, then focus on the feeling of, the positive aspects e.g. the body being relaxed, mind being alert, following the breath for a whole cycle.
+Seek out and acknowledge, then focus on the feeling of the positive aspects e.g. the body being relaxed, mind being alert, following the breath for a whole cycle.

 #### Other Notes